MetalKid/QueryFilter/README.md

 Done!

+## MapToPropertyAttribute

+In order to determine which property a filter is for on the entity side, the MapToProperty attribute is used.
+If no value is provided, QueryFilter assumes the name of the property on the filter is the same name on the entity.
+Otherwise, you can pass in a string name of the entity to map to.
+If you have a complex property (i.e. Parent.Child.A), then you could pass in "Child.A" and the path will be parsed for you.
+If you have some sort of complex scenario, then you can use the AddCustomMapping call discussed later on.

 ## Custom Mapping

 Should an odd situation arise or you just hate using the MapToPropertyAttribute, you can specify the maps directly yourself.
 Here is what the Name property would look like: